Civil Engineering Degrees, Jobs and Scholarships

 Jobs with a Ph.D. in Civil Engineering

-Find solutions to water-related problems such as availability, quantity, and quality, as well as controlling flooding situations and soil erosion, have an average salary of $52,700 according to Glassdoor, as of July 2020.
+Find solutions to water-related problems such as availability, quantity, and quality, as well as controlling flooding situations and soil erosion, have an average salary of $67,989 according to Salary.com as of March 2022.

 Post-Secondary Engineering Teachers